enderdzz/academic_homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zizhuang Deng is a PhD candidate at the Institute of Information Engineering, Chinese Academy of Sciences.
-He is supervised by Prof. [Kai Chen](https://kaichen.org/) and Prof. [Guozhu Meng](https://impillar.github.io/).
-His research interests include deep learning apps and system security, fuzzing and reversing.
-His research has been published at top-tier security conferences such as ACM CCS 2022 and USENIX Security 2020/2023.
+Zizhuang Deng, a Research Associate in the School of Cyber Science and Technology, Shandong University.
+He has got his PhD at the Institute of Information Engineering, Chinese Academy of Sciences.
+He was supervised by Prof. [Kai Chen](https://kaichen.org/) and Prof. [Guozhu Meng](https://impillar.github.io/).
+His research interests include deep learning system and software security, fuzzing and reversing.
+His research has been published at top-tier security conferences such as ACM CCS 22/24 and USENIX Security 23/20.

 **News!
-I am currently in the job market and will graduate in June 2024.**
+I am currently looking for self-driven students who are passionate about security research, let's do some cool stuff!**

 {style="text-align: justify;"}